 - Since autumn 2020 I am an associate researcher of the Cognition, Values, Behaviour (CVBE) research group at LMU-Munich.

-From March to June 2023, I will be Visiting Fellow with Eric Schwitzgebel at UC Riverside.
+- From March to June 2023, I was a Visiting Fellow with Eric Schwitzgebel at UC Riverside.

 I focus on topics concerning social cognition at the intersection of philosophy, psychology, and AI.
 Currently, I am primarily interested in the question of how a philosophical framework can capture the varieties of phenomena concerning social cognition.
 To this end, I question whether standard notions might be too restrictive and examine to what extent so-called minimal approaches can contribute to a solution.
+One might call my position INBETWEENISM describing phenomena for which we have no notions yet.
 In addition, I investigate to what extent artificial systems may qualify as a new type of social agents.